MardonHH/TWRP_IMAGE_PORTER/TWRP_UI/README.md

 This script WILL NOT PORT the keyboardtemplate found inside the ui file.

 Such values which I am referring to are long01=, or key01=.
 These are examples and after trying with sed, egrep, awk and so forth I ultimately failed so please make sure you manually port them after using this script - it won't take that long.

+Please insure you change the font size accordingly to your device.
+This script WILL NOT do it for you.